isomerpages/govtech-stp/_atp-new-zealand/00c-atp-faq.md

 ### **Departing from Singapore**

-#### 33. I require a pre-departure COVID-19 PCR test result certificate to meet the entry requirements of my next onward destination after my stay in Singapore.
-How can I take a pre-departure COVID-19 PCR test in Singapore?
+#### 33. I need to take a pre-departure COVID-19 test to meet the entry requirements of my next onward destination after my stay in Singapore.
+How can I take a pre-departure COVID-19 test in Singapore?

-The pre-departure COVID-19 PCR test may only be administered at selected clinics and testing centres as listed [here](https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers).
+The pre-departure COVID-19 test may only be administered at the clinics listed [here](https://go.gov.sg/covid19pcrtestproviders).

-Please contact any of the listed clinics or testing centres and make an appointment as early as possible.
-If you do not make a prior appointment, there is no guarantee that there will be a time slot for you; and you may not get your results in time for your departure flight.You are responsible for checking that your testing window is in line with your destination country/region’s requirement.
+Please contact a listed clinic and make an appointment as early as possible.
+If you do not make a prior appointment, there is no guarantee that there will be a time slot for you; and you may not get your results in time for your departure flight.

 You are required to bear the cost of your pre-departure COVID-19 PCR test.
-Please check with your clinic or testing centre for the cost of the test.
+Please check with the listed clinics for the cost of the test.
 You are also responsible for:
 - Ensuring the date and time of your test meet the entry requirements of your next onward destination; and
 - Confirming with the clinic and testing centre that your test results can be obtained in time for your departure flight.

 #### 34. How can I make an appointment for my pre-departure COVID-19 PCR test in Singapore and how far in advance should I do so?

-You are advised to make an appointment with the listed clinic or testing centre of your choice as early as possible.
-You must also ensure that the booked time slot for your test meets the entry requirement of your next onward destination and is no later than 48 hours before your departure flight.
-If the test is taken at the clinic or testing centre less than 38 hours before your departure flight, you may not receive your results in time for your flight.
+You are advised to contact the listed clinic of your choice as early as possible to make a test appointment.

+You must also ensure that the booked date and time of your COVID-19 test meets the entry requirement of your next onward destination.
+If the test is taken at the clinic less than 38 hours before your departure flight, you may not receive your test results in time for your flight.
+Please let the clinic know as early as possible if you need to receive the test result memo by a certain date and time.

-Please have the following information on hand when you are making an appointment with the clinic or testing centre:
+Please have the following when you are making an appointment with the clinic:
+- Identity card (for Singapore Citizens, Permanent Residents, and Long-Term Pass holders only)
-- Passport number;
+- Passport (for all travellers);
 - Confirmed departure flight date and time;
 - Your available time slots to take the pre-departure COVID-19 PCR test;
 - Address in Singapore;